morington/ymlmaster/README.md

 print(config.application.admin_id)
 ```

+### Parameter Description:
+- `settings_path` - _(pathlib.Path)_ - Path to the file with the YAML schema of the configuration, in my case `settings.yml`
+- `env_path` - _(pathlib.Path)_ - Path to the `.env` file that contains all the data for the configuration
+- `model_class` - _(dataclasses.dataclass | pydantic.BaseModel)_ - The generated class from the YAML schema of the configuration
+- `use_release` - _(bool)_ - Parameter to automatically define dev/release configuration, more details below*
+- `profile` - _(str)_ - Name of the block in the YAML configuration schema which configuration data to take (_example: dev, release, stage, development_) The default is `dev`.
+- `url_templates` - _(dict)_ - Dictionary schema for generating URL services (_example: postgresql, redis, nats, celery, rabbitmq, ..._)
+---
+{\* The `use_release` parameter is used to automatically determine where the project is launched.
+I use the following method: on the local machine there is a file `.developer` which is located in `.gitignore`, in `SettingsLoader` I write `use_release=not Path(‘.developer’)`, it means, if the file is not found - it will be `True` and since `profile` is not specified, the block `release` will be automatically pulled up.
+If the file is found, so we are on a local machine in development mode, it will be `False` and therefore the `dev` configuration will be pulled.
+This is handy to use when you have one clear configuration for development and one for your sell.
 ## Environment Variable Override Behavior

 - Values from `.env` are injected **only if the YAML value is `null`**